cashcrisis/System18/README.md

 # System18
-This repository contains source and ready to print files of prototypes for Scott Peterson's System18 microgame format.
+This repository contains source and ready to print files of prototypes for Scott Petersen's System18 microgame format.
 [link to BoardGameGeek entry](https://boardgamegeek.com/thread/3238633/system18-18xx-microgame-format/page/1 )
 # Goals